HURRICANE IAN RECOVERY

 Bookmark this page and check back for the latest news and updates. #SunStreamStrong!

-Fort Myers Beach Residents - two community resource center locations are available for food (11AM-5PM), water, ice, restrooms, showers, laundry (bring detergent) and air compressor for filling tires (9AM-4PM).
+Fort Myers Beach Residents - one community resource center location is available for food (11AM-5PM), water, ice, restrooms, showers, laundry (bring detergent) and air compressor for filling tires (9AM-4PM).
 Wristbands are now required, please remember to bring proof of residency.

 This page contains summary information for currently open general and special needs shelters within the State of Florida.